agl-alexglopez/maze-tui/README.md

 $ cargo run --release --bin run_tui
 ```

 You will be greeted by the home page.
 Read the directions or if you just want to see some cool maze animations right away press `<Enter>`.
-If you choose to specify arguments and wish to see maze building or solving algorithms animated, be sure to enter the animation speed with the `-ba` or `-sa` flags.
+Check out the pausing, arrow commands, and stepping capabilities for how to control the animation you are watching.
 See the introduction below.

 ## Run TUI Program